lsst-dm/dmtn-249/index.rst

 consistency issues we are trying to solve are long-standing.
 We will need to consider the client/server architecture in the design work to fix those issues, and a major piece of this is that we only trust the server to maintain our consistency model.
-Since any consistency model will necessarily involve both database and datastore content, enforcing consistency will have to be a `Butler``responsibility, not a `Registry` or `Datastore` responsibility.
+Since any consistency model will necessarily involve both database and datastore content, enforcing consistency will have to be a `~lsst.daf.butler.Butler` responsibility, not a `~lsst.daf.butler.Registry` or `~lsst.daf.butler.Datastore` responsibility.
-In order to ensure that the right parts of that enforcement occur on the server, we are pushed strongly towards making `Butler` itself polymorphic (with direct/SQL and client/server implementations) rather `Registry` (with `Datastore` remaining polymorphic for other reasons).
+In order to ensure that the right parts of that enforcement occur on the server, we are pushed strongly towards making `~lsst.daf.butler.Butler` itself polymorphic (with direct/SQL and client/server implementations) rather `~lsst.daf.butler.Registry` (with `~lsst.daf.butler.Datastore` remaining polymorphic for other reasons).

-If :ref:`component-overview`, we describe the planned high-level division of responsibilities for `Butler`, `Registry`, and `Datastore` in the client/server era.
+If :ref:`component-overview`, we describe the planned high-level division of responsibilities for `~lsst.daf.butler.Butler`, `~lsst.daf.butler.Registry`, and `~lsst.daf.butler.Datastore` in the client/server era.
 :ref:`consistency-model` describes the new consistency model and introduces the *artifact transaction* as a new, limited-lifetime butler component that plays an important role in maintaining consistency.
 In :ref:`use-case-details`, we work through a few important use cases in detail to show how components interact in both client/server and direct-connection contexts.
 :ref:`prototype-code` serves as an appendix of sorts with code listings that together form a thorough prototyping of the changes being proposed here.